apache/pekko/docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Logging of dead letters

-When the number of dead letters have reached configured `akka.log-dead-letters` value it didn't log more dead letters in Akka 2.5.x.
-In Akka 2.6.x the count is reset after configured `akka.log-dead-letters-suspend-duration`.
+When the number of dead letters have reached configured `pekko.log-dead-letters` value it didn't log more dead letters in Akka 2.5.x.
+In Akka 2.6.x the count is reset after configured `pekko.log-dead-letters-suspend-duration`.

-`akka.log-dead-letters-during-shutdown` default configuration changed from `on` to `off`.
+`pekko.log-dead-letters-during-shutdown` default configuration changed from `on` to `off`.

 ### Cluster failure detection